Brett-Tanner/Journal/2024/Sep_24.md

 ## September 11th

+### Leaving prep

+- [x] Look into adding photo service button to floating price bar
+  - [x] Get a draft going on the Invoice#new page
+  - Need the visuals reworked though
+- [x] Fix duplicate departure options
+  - Was cos I overwrote `Option#departure?` to include both types
+- [x] Test adding a new school
+  - [x] Add the ability to delete schools so I can remove it after
+  - [x] Add notes about array inputs being comma separated, if they still are
+  - [x] Write docs for it
+- [x] Default setsu calendar to adding unknown schools to the end

+## September 12th

 - [] Fix whatever error the guy who message afterhours is seeing, once I get a URL
 - [] Need a separate boolean column for whether the kid has a food allergy
   - Talk to leroy about it